CommonGateway/CoreBundle/docs/features/Mappings.md

 ```

 > **Note**
+>
-> - Using dot notation to move values around within an object will NOT cause the value to change or be converted.
+> *   Using dot notation to move values around within an object will NOT cause the value to change or be converted.
 In other words you can move an entire array or sub object around by simply moving the property that it is in.
 Also, booleans will remain booleans, integers remain integers etc.
-> - In the case that a key has a dot in it, and you don’t want it to trigger the array pointing with dot notation you can use the ASCII code for a dot instead.
-Example: “location.first.name” if you want first.name to be a string (just to show what I mean: “location.’first.name’”) it is possible to do this: “location.first&#46;name”.
+> *   In the case that a key has a dot in it, and you don’t want it to trigger the array pointing with dot notation you can use the ASCII code for a dot instead.
+Example: “location.first.name” if you want first.name to be a string (just to show what I mean: “location.’first.name’”) it is possible to do this: “location.first.name”.
 For more options like this, see: https://www.freeformatter.com/html-entities.html.

 ## Advanced (Twig) mapping and/or adding key's